Blog Post

 Prioritize Quality Over Quantity

-Since minimalist closet organization is all about paring back what you keep, we figured it helps to have this reminder.
-Quality matters over quantity.
+Since minimalist closet organization is all about paring back what you keep, we figured it helps to have this reminder: Quality matters over quantity.

 Sometimes, it’s prudent to have five button-down shirts or four pairs of work slacks but be discerning overall.
 One really nice scarf will give you a lot more mileage than three lesser-quality ones.
 Investing in high-quality, versatile pieces will likewise augment your wardrobe without taking up as much space.